 4. Guerrilla Mail: It is an email service that provides disposable and temporary email addresses.
 It allows users to create random or custom email addresses for use in scenarios where they don’t wish to reveal their real email address or receive unwanted spam.
 These temporary addresses are designed to be short-lived, with emails typically being deleted after an hour or so.

-5. AnonAddy: AnonAddy is about forwarding anonymous mails.
+5. AnonAddy: AnonAddy is about forwarding anonymous emails.
 You create several aliases that hide your real address.
 It will be useful in maintaining privacy for your inbox while still allowing for messages to be received.
-It is not a conventional mail inbox but is a very clever and secure way to email anonymously.
+It is not a conventional mail inbox, but it is a very clever and secure way to email anonymously.
 Good for people wanting to manage their anonymity in the long term.

 7. 33Mail: 33Mail lets you make up anonymous email addresses super quick.
 Think of it as a shield between you and the web.
 Your real email stays secret, and if one of these fake ones starts getting junk mail, just turn it off.
 It’s a great way to keep your main inbox clean.